sak1sham/DataStream/config/README.md

 For example: '* * * * * 7-19 */1 0' represents every minute between 7AM to 7PM.

-## 2. Writing datetime formats
-Date formats shall be written in pythonic way.
-Refer [this link](https://www.tutorialspoint.com/python/time_strptime.htm)

-for example- "%Y-%m-%dT%H:%M:%S.%fZ" for dates like "2021-12-06T10:33:22Z"

-Even if the field doesn't match your custom format, the script tries to match with standard datetime formats.

-## 3. Specifying data types in MongoDB fields
+## 2. Specifying data types in MongoDB fields
 Only specify if the field belongs to one of the following category:
 1. 'int'
 2. 'bool'